Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 - [ ] I want to test other models

 Today, I worked on enhancing my AI assistant application.
 I focused on developing a feature to capture full-screen screenshots while ensuring the app window is excluded, inspired by Gemini's live screenshare functionality.
 I also explored integrating and testing other AI models to expand the app's capabilities.

+### 29.08.2025
+- [ ] I want to update the design of the WPF application. better colors etc.
+- [ ] I want to make it so that when the LLM is generating I should see it generating on the App real time rather than later.
+- [ ] In the holidays I created many websites, such as a quiz generator and a toke taking app with AI capabilities aswell as a graph generator.
+I want to find a commen theme and color pallete that looks proffesional for advertisment for future internships.